All Products

 6. In the Full Backup section, click Initiate Data Recovery.

-7. In the Recovery dialog box, configure the restore parameters.
+7. In the Recovery dialog box, configure the data recovery parameters based on your business needs.

-Cluster for RecoverySelect the target instance for the restore.
-Backup data cannot be restored to an instance after the instance is upgraded to a later version.
+The backup data generated for a Lindorm instance cannot be restored to the instance after the instance is upgraded to a later version.

-9. On the Recovery List tab, click Details in the Actions column to monitor restore progress.
+8. Click OK.
+On the Recovery List tab, click Details in the Actions column to view the data recovery progress.

 FAQ

-What is the most recent point in time I can restore to?
+• What is the most recent point in time to which I can restore data?